 At Fieldfisher we have years of experience pursuing hospital negligence claims on behalf of our clients.
-The majority of these claims will be funded by no win no fee agreements or with the benefit of legal aid, meaning that if the claim is not successful, you will not be responsible for any legal fees at all.
+The majority of these claims will be funded by no win no fee agreements.
 Regardless of where you live in England and Wales, if you have been a victim of hospital negligence, we will be able to offer advice.

 What is hospital negligence?